Working Through Roadblocks - A Guide for New Programmers

 Leverage Others' Experience

 If you haven't already done so, search StackOverflow (or an appropriate Stack Exchange site) specifically for your problem (as opposed to relying on Google picking up answers from the site).
-Assuming this doesn't yield a solution, take a moment and compose a question for StackOverflow (SO) yourself.Β Don't jump to this step before spending some time trying to resolve the problem yourself.
+Assuming this doesn't yield a solution, take a moment and compose a question for StackOverflow (SO) yourself.
+Don't jump to this step before spending some time trying to resolve the problem yourself.
 Show respect for others by demonstrating the effort you've applied, and you're more likely to get a good response than if you're asking for help every 5 minutes and obviously haven't put much effort into the problem yourself.
+Include what you've tried and any relevant links you've attempted to leverage in your question!
+It shows you've done your homework and will keep folks from suggesting things you've already attempted.

 Once you've posted your question to SO, the rest of the world is now helping you to solve your problem in parallel with your own efforts!
 This is huge, but you can help out further if necessary (again don't do this too often or you're use up others' good will toward you) by soliciting answers to your question through a variety of means.
 Post a brief synopsis of your problem and the steps you've taken to solve it, and link to the SO question using any of these communities that you're a part of and seem appropriate: